jayrfs/send2phone.py/README.md

 # send2phone.py

 Adb helper for quickly sending stuff to phone.
-Much faster than using MTP.
+ADB is much faster than using MTP.

+# Usage

+`
+./send2phone.py "path to file 1" "path to file 2" "etc" `